How Are Promotional Products Printed? The top 5 ways and their pros and cons

 Pad Printing

-In pad printing, a silicon pad is pressed onto an inked plate that has been etched with your design.
+In pad printing, a silicone pad is pressed onto an inked plate etched with your design.
+Fun fact!
 The plate is called a cliché.
-The now inked pad is then pressed onto the product, transferring the image from the plate to the product like a stamp.
+Next, the now inked pad is pressed onto the product, transferring the image from the plate to the product like a stamp.

 Pros: It’s a simple method, but gives quality, detailed results on textured and complex three-dimensional surfaces.